phpbb/documentation/development/migrations/dependencies.rst

         return array();
     }

-All you must do is add the class name of the Migration that the current Migration depends on.
+All that is needed is to add the class name(s) of the Migration(s) that the current Migration depends on.

-For example, ``phpbb\db\migration\data\v310\dev`` that 3.0.11, extensions, style update, reported posts display, and timezone are installed.
+For example, the migration ``phpbb\db\migration\data\v310\dev`` depends on the extensions, style update, reported posts display, and timezone migrations to have already been installed.

 .. code-block:: php